ctracey/lp_code/README.md

 Building
 --------

-ci task runs the automated tests, builds the gem and installs the gem locally
+The ci task runs the automated tests, builds the gem and installs the gem locally
 ```
 bundle exec rake ci
 ```